ZenexHubScript/Zenex-hub/README.md

 # Finished scripts that are gonna be added

-# Zenex hub 0Features and Zenex hub To-do list
+# Zenex hub V0-V1 Features and Zenex hub To-do list

 0.0.0-V1